SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

     6. Let's now add the `cml` framework such that we can comment the results of the `dataset_statistics` function in the pull request automatically.
 Look at the [getting started guide](https://github.com/iterative/cml#getting-started) for help on how to do this.
-You will need write all the content of the `dataset_statistics` function to a file called `report.md` and then use the `cml comment create` command to create a comment in the pull request with the content of the file.
+You will need to write all the content of the `dataset_statistics` function to a file called `report.md` and then use the `cml comment create` command to create a comment in the pull request with the content of the file.

         ??? success "Solution"